simonheimlicher/hugo-claris/README.md

 #### Using YAML for your configuration files

-If you will use TOML, add the following block to your `config/_default/hugo.yaml`:
+If you will use YAML, add the following block to your `config/_default/hugo.yaml`:

 ```yaml
 baseURL: /